-By October 1 Apply for graduation according to the deadlines posted by the registrar

-By NOVEMBER 1 Date by which draft of the project thesis must be submitted to the Project Supervisor.
-By

-DECEMBER 15 Date by which Project Supervisor must provide feedback to the student presentation

-By FEBRUARY 1 Final revisions must be complete and resubmitted to Project Supervisor for final approval.

-By FEBRUARY 15 Date by which Project Supervisor must provide final approval of the thesis and authorization for

-March or April Presentation at Symposium Day as scheduled By APRIL 30 Deadline for submission of final copy and abstracts

-MAY COMMENCEMENT DAY
+By October 1 By NOVEMBER 1 By DECEMBER 15 By FEBRUARY 1 Apply for graduation according to the deadlines posted by the registrar Date by which draft of the project thesis must be submitted to the Project Supervisor.
+Date by which Project Supervisor must provide feedback to the student Final revisions must be complete and resubmitted to Project Supervisor for final approval.
+5 By FEBRUARY 15 Date by which Project Supervisor must provide final approval of the thesis and authorization for presentation March or April Presentation at Symposium Day as scheduled By APRIL 30 Deadline for submission of final copy and abstracts MAY COMMENCEMENT DAY